luckychris/install_blender_python_modules/README.md

 This little script shall simplify this task for you.

-Just copy and paste the code in your text editor in Blender, then
+Just copy and paste the code in your text editor in Blender, then just change this one line here:

+    installModule("pandas")

+and replace "pandas" with whatever module you want to install.

+Then run the script.

+Small remark:

+I am working on MacOS.
+So i am pretty sure it works on MacOS.
+I tried to implement the functionality for Linux and Windows as well.
+Unfortunately i couldn't test that.
+If there are errors, please open an issue and i try to fix that.
+Thank you.